 It got to my turn to say a few words to the freshers, and the rest of the older students.
 I walked to the front of the stage.
 There were over 200 pairs of inquisitive eyes digging into mine, waiting to hear how I could fit my 5year story in a twitter 140-characters way, but articulated.

 Even the person with the least church attendance was present today.
 Such a day as this was one that was sure to bring in everyone from their corners.
-These kind of days are recorded as a time well spent in church I guess.
+These kinds of days are recorded as a time well spent in the church I guess.

 Just like the day preceding an exam, or the day succeeding a tragic incident.
 Sunday service attendance would be remarkable.